jpthacker/morse-code-translator/README.md

 ## Approach

-1. Following TDD principles, my first task was to write a series of tests for the two classes in the application, an English to Morse Code Translator class and a Morese Code to English Translator class, as well as their shared and respective methods.
+1. Following TDD principles, my first task was to write a series of tests for the two classes in the application, an English to Morse Code Translator class and a Morse Code to English Translator class, as well as their shared and respective methods.

 2. My next task was to make an 'EngToMorseCodeTranslator' class, which featured two methods necessary to translate English to Morse Code and return the result as HTML to display: translateEngToMorseCode(str) and getTranslationHTML(value).